Ndola Copperbelt, Zambia Travel Guide

 Vegetarian options are available in traditional cuisine.
 Vegan options need clear inquiry.

 Halal meat may be found.
-Kosher food is generally not available.
+Kosher meals are generally not available.

 Nsima, from maize meal, holds an inherently gluten-free nature.